hackifiery/kindlepy/README.md

 * If you encounter any `cp: cannot create symbolic link '/mnt/kindle/python/bin/[whatever]': Operation not permitted`, safely ignore it; it happens because the `/mnt/us` partition uses the old FAT32, which doesn't support the symlinks python creates.
 ### 5. Run it
 Now, you can just add `/mnt/us/python/bin` to your PATH and run `python3.14` from there.
+## How to use the binaries
+If you're lazy (like me) and don't want to set up a cross-toolchain and all, go to the releases page, extract the archive, and deploy it the same way as with source